InlandRevenue/Gateway_Services-Communication/Service - Notifications/README.md

 ![Software Dev](../Images/SoftwareDev.png)

 # Notifications Service
----

 #### Release version 1.0

 ## About the service

----
-* The Notifications service delivers read-only notifications to software platforms, with the necessary metadata to describe an underlying event.
+The Notifications service delivers read-only notifications to software platforms, with the necessary metadata to describe an underlying event.
 The receiver of the notification will decide if further information and/or action is needed to respond to the notification.

-* There are 5 general types of notification:
+There are 5 general types of notification:
 	* Events – notification about significant events that have occurred.
 	* Reminders – reminder of future events.
 	* Request for information – requests from us for information, typically the uploading of a document of a specific type.
 	* Errors – something that is not correct.
 	* Action required – something that needs to be done.

-* The Document service can be used to retrieve, submit or update documents associated to a notification.
+The [Document service](../Service%20-%20Document/) can be used to retrieve, submit or update documents associated to a notification.

 ## Key documentation
----

 - YAML file
 	- View and download the [Notifications YAML](Notifications.yaml)